 The Benefits of Slider Core Exercises

-“Core sliders are a great tool to introduce variety and challenge to some common core-focused exercises,” Yusuf Jeffers, A Goblet Squat Workout for Better Stability Runner’s World.
+“Core sliders are a great tool to introduce variety and challenge to some common core-focused exercises,” Yusuf Jeffers, Download Your Training Plan Runner’s World.
 “They create an unstable training surface and intensify moves by creating a balance challenge.”

 As a runner, it’s important to keep your core muscles strong and engaged, as they help stabilize your pelvis and keep your posture in check.
 A weak core can actually shortchange your performance and cause movement compensations, which may lead to injuries.

-Developed by Jeffers, the following core slider workout includes six exercises that target the core but also deliver a hips, back, shoulders, and, thanks to compound movements.
+Developed by Jeffers, the following core slider workout includes six exercises that target the core but also deliver a Then slide forward in a “sawing” motion, thanks to compound movements.

 If you don’t have sliders, you can use several everyday household items that slide and glide across the floor.
 If you’re working on hardwood or tile, try using small hand towels or socks.
 If your workout area is carpeted, paper or plastic plates will work.